A chart pattern is a graphical presentation of price movement using a series of trend lines or curves.

 For example, a Bull Flag shows that the bulls are not buying anymore, but they hold and defend their positions by keeping the price in a narrow range.

-Flag patterns are a powerful price action because it incorporates the trend in the price structure.
+Flag patterns are a powerful price action because they incorporate the trend in the price structure.

 A top-down approach to trading chart patterns incorporates three main steps.